Santa Rita Prickly Pear: Incredibly Colorful Cactus

 How to Water

-When your cactus is young, water it once per month during the hot spring and summer, unless you’ve had rains of ½ “ or more.
+When your cactus is young, water it once per month during the hot spring and summer, unless you’ve had rains of .5 inches or more.
 It should not need any irrigation during the winter.
 Too much water can cause this cactus to rot.

 Should You Fertilize?

 This plant rarely needs pruning except to remove dead or damaged pads or to keep its size in check.
-If you have trouble with pack rats, you may want to remove the lower pads, since that’s where they like to hang out.
+If you have trouble with pack rats, you may want to remove the lower pads, since they like to hang out among them.

 If you decide to prune, always cut at pad joints.

-You can use any extra pads to easily propagate new plants.
-Let the pads dry and callus for a week or two, and then lay them flat on the ground or on the soil in a pot.
+You can use any pruned pads to easily propagate new plants.
+Let the pads dry and callus in the shade for a week or two, and then lay them flat on the ground or on the soil in a pot.
 They send out new roots from each areole (glochid bearing structure).
 It’s recommended that you not water them for the next month to avoid root rot.

 Pro Tip!